jsueling/alpha-tetris/README.md

 This will train `DeepMCTSAgentEnsemble` with a seed of 123, saving checkpoints under the prefix `dmcts_v2_ensemble_seed_123`.

 ### Display results
-[`checkpoint.py`](checkpoint.py) will create an output directory, ```./out```, where the results, training state data, model and buffer are periodically saved.
+During training, results, state data, models and buffers are periodically saved to the `./out` directory under the checkpoint name.
+To view a summary of the training progress, you can run the following command:
 ```bash
 poetry run python -m alpha_tetris.training.checkpoint
 ```
-This command will fetch the training results from the output directory and print them to the terminal.

 ## Docker